vinculum3141-ship-it/assigment-djehuty/presentation/SPEAKER_NOTES.md

 ### Slide 2: Problem Statement (1.5 min)

+**VISUAL EMPHASIS: Organizations Field Chaos Box**
+- "Look at this visual - this shows the core problem we're solving."
+- **Point to the red chaos box:** "The Organizations field has over 100 different variations for the SAME faculty."
+- "Here are real examples: 'TU Delft, Faculty of Aerospace Engineering...' versus 'Aerospace Engineering, TU Delft' versus 'TU Delft - AE Faculty'."
+- "All these refer to the SAME entity, but you can't aggregate them programmatically."

 **Current State Issues:**
 - "Currently, the system only tracks datasets at institution level."
-- "There's an 'Organizations' field in the metadata, but it's free-text - which makes it great for display but unusable for statistics."
+- "This free-text approach works for display but is completely unusable for statistics."

-**Real Example:**
-- "Here's a real dataset from the production system: 'Aviation NOx Emissions'."
-- "The Organizations field says: 'TU Delft, Faculty of Aerospace Engineering, Section Aircraft Noise...'"
-- "This free-text works for showing users where the research came from, but you can't aggregate it."
-- "Why?
-Because one dataset might say 'Faculty of Aerospace Engineering', another says 'AE Faculty', another says 'Aerospace Engineering'.
-All referring to the same entity."
+**Visual Comparison - Red vs Green:**
+- **Red (Bad):** "100+ variations of the same faculty name - this is chaos for data analysis."
+- **Green (Good):** "What we need: a structured field with one canonical ID and one canonical name."
+- "This transforms unreliable text into reliable, queryable data."

 **Impact Numbers:**
-- "We have 580+ datasets that need faculty assignment."
+- **Point to stat cards:** "580+ datasets need faculty assignment."
-- "TU Delft alone has 8 faculties."
+- "100+ variations for the SAME faculty - this isn't just messy, it's unworkable."
-- "Currently, there's 0% coverage of faculty-level data in the repository."
+- "Currently: 0% coverage of faculty-level data."

 **Impact Statement:**
 - "This means faculties can't track their research output, institutions can't generate granular reports, and strategic planning decisions lack a data foundation."
+- "For non-technical stakeholders: imagine asking 'how many datasets from our faculty?' and getting 🤷 instead of a number."

 **Transition:** "So how do we fix this?
 Let me show you the proposed solution."